earthly/earthly/docs/earthfile/earthfile.md

 Instructs Earthly to keep file ownership information.
 This applies only to the *artifact form* and has no effect otherwise.

 {% hint style='info' %}
-Note that one must include the flag in the corresponding `SAVE ARTIFACT --keep-own ...` command.
+Note that you must include the flag in the corresponding `SAVE ARTIFACT --keep-own ...` command, if using *artifact form*.
 {% endhint %}

 ##### `--if-exists`